JITx-Inc/datasheet-scrapers/README.md

 #### [PAGES]
 Pages where pin description tables are located.

+#### [STREAM]
+inputs - [True] - defaults to False
+Enable stream mode when the rows or columns in the tables are not seperated by lines.

+#### [LATTICE]
+inputs - [False] - defaults to True
+Enable lattice mode when the rows or columns in the tables are seperated by lines.

 #### [GUESS]
+inputs - [True] - defaults to False
 Enable guess mode where tool automatically determines table coordinates.

 #### [AREA]